Eye Cancer

 There are two types of primary intraocular cancer (cancers in the eye):

-• Eye melanoma is the most common primary intraocular cancer.
-It usually develops in a part of the eye called the uvea.
+The most common primary intraocular cancer.
+It usually develops in a part of the eye called the uvea

 Many people with eye melanoma don’t experience symptoms until the cancer reaches an advanced stage.
 Eye melanoma symptoms include: